Orika Africa

 Tree-Climbing Lions · Kazinga Channel

 Uganda's most biodiverse park spans 1,978 km² across the equator.
 The Ishasha sector in the south is famous for lions that rest in fig trees above Uganda kob-filled plains, one of very few places on earth where this behaviour occurs.
 The 40km Kazinga Channel connecting Lake Edward and Lake George draws extraordinary concentrations of hippo, Nile crocodile, elephant, and buffalo.
-Over 600 bird species have been recorded across the park.
+An exceptional diversity of birds has been recorded across the park.

 Kidepo Valley National Park, Uganda